-- 9.1.1. closer than 50m to any boat racing; - 9.1.2. within 50m to leeward of the starting line or within 50m of its marks from the time of the preparatory signal until all boats have left the starting area; however, when the Race Committee signals a postponement or abandonment, and until the next preparatory signal, support boats may enter the area to leeward of the start line and its extensions to service their athletes but shall restrict their speed to 5 knots: - 9.1.3. between any boat racing and the next mark of the course; - 9.1.4. between the inner and outer trapezoid courses when boats are racing on both courses: - 9.1.5. within 50m of any mark of the course while boats are in the vicinity of that mark; - 9.1.6. within 50m of the finishing line and marks while boats are finishing. - 9.2.
-Support boats should proceed around the racing area in such a way to minimize the effect their wash will have on boats racing and on race committee vessels.
-Boats that are motoring above five knots shall remain at least 150m from any boat racing and race committee vessels.
+- 9.1.2. within 50m to leeward of the starting line or within 50m of its marks from the time of the preparatory signal until all boats have left the starting area; however, when the Race Committee signals a postponement or abandonment, and until the next preparatory signal, support vessels may enter the area to leeward of the start line and its extensions to service their athletes but shall restrict their speed to 5 knots; - 9.1.3. between any boat racing and the next mark of the course; - 9.1.4. between the inner and outer trapezoid courses when boats are racing on both courses; - 9.1.5. within 50m of any mark of the course while boats are in the vicinity of that mark; - 9.1.6. within 50m of the finishing line and marks while boats are finishing. - 9.2.
+Support vessels should proceed around the racing area in such a way to minimize the effect their wash will have on boats racing and on race committee vessels.
+Vessels that are motoring above five knots shall remain at least 150m from any boat racing and race committee vessels.